andreagonzgarc/andreagonzgarc/README.md

 ### 🔭 I’m currently working on:

 - 🧮 **Macroeconomic forecast evaluation**
-- 💼 **Inflationary pressures from labor markets with high informality**
+- 💼 **Inflationary pressures from labor markets with high informality rates**

 <!--
 **andreagonzgarc/andreagonzgarc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.